CFA Preparation: The Complete Study Plan & Time Management Guide

 Portfolio management

-Portfolio Management is the capstone of the CFA curriculum—Level III is essentially a portfolio management exam with ethics woven throughout.
+Portfolio Management starts small at 8–12% of Level I but grows to 10–15% at Level II before dominating Level III at 35–40%.
+Level III is essentially a portfolio management exam with ethics woven throughout.

 How Athenify optimizes your CFA preparation

 The CFA Program requires 900+ hours across three levels.
-Without tracking, candidates:
+Without tracking, candidates consistently make the same mistakes:

-• Neglect difficult topics in favor of comfortable ones
+• Neglect difficult topics – Gravitating toward comfortable subjects instead

-• Can't identify what methods are actually working
+• Lose visibility – Unable to identify which methods are actually working

 Athenify solves these problems with purpose-built tracking for exam preparation.